prashansatanwar/prashansatanwar.github.io/src/data/about.md

 # intro

-I'll be graduating from IIITD in about a year.
-Throughout my journey, I have always been a curious student and an enthusiastic learner.
-I love the dynamic and the ever-evolving nature of the computer science field; there is always something to explore or learn.
-Recently, I started exploring different fields in Computer Science to find something that interests me.
-I took up courses from various fields like Data Science, Machine Learning, Computer Security, etc.
+I'm a recent graduate from Indraprastha Insitute of Information Technology, Delhi.
+Throughout my journey, I've always been a curious student and an enthusiastic learner.
+I like the dynamic nature of the computer science field; there is always something to explore or learn.
+Recently, I started exploring different areas in Computer Science to find something that interests me.

-I like challenges and coming up with creative solutions to problems.
-(Have a problem that you would like to discuss?
-[Hit me up](mailto:prashansatanwar@gmail.com) :P)
+I like to bring a positive attitude to the table and find creative solutions to the challenges that come forth.

+I like to spend my time around nature, going on walks or running.
+When I'm not outside, I usually read books, practice yoga, or do any sort of art.
+You can find my art [here](https://www.instagram.com/ps_palette/)

 # Currently

-I'm working towards finishing my graduation.
+I've recently graduated from IIITD, and I'm actively looking for a job as a Software Engineer.
 I'm a **permanent resident of Singapore**.
-I plan to settle in Singapore right after my graduation.
-With my newfound interest in Data Science, I'm working on some projects to further my understanding of the subject and gain experience in tools currently used in the industry.

-# Things that I like

-* Coffee
-* Running
-* Yoga
-* Playing piano/violin
-* Music in general
-* Reading books
-* Painting
-* Drawing
-* Literally any sort of art ([Trust me](https://www.instagram.com/ps_palette/))